a-qayyum/codup-test/README.md

 1. e2e folder contains tests
 2. fixtures folder contains data which we use in tests
 3. Support folder contains additional custom commands I have used for verifying API response to amke tests better and fast
+4. Command.js also contains uncaught exception command which returns the false for an exception during the execution so the tests won't get failed on external exceptions
-4. cypress.config.js file consists of configurations for opening chrome in incognito mode for the tests
+5. cypress.config.js file consists of configurations for opening chrome in incognito mode for the tests